feralpacket/network_commands/README.md

 # network_commands
 Random Network Commands - Notes To Self

 Need a place to keep notes about random network commands.
-I have been posting commands to Twitter.
+I have been posting commands to Twitter for a while.
+Some of the commands have brief explanations.
+Some commands just say "stuff".
+ALl assume that you'll look up what they do before using and you know what you are doing.